databrary/play/README.md

 # Databrary

 Want to help out?
-Feel free to start right here with this underwhelming README!
+Feel free to start right here with this README!

+Frontend (AngularJS):

+We use JSDoc to generate documentation.

+Backend (Haskell):

 We have [preliminary library
 documentation](http://databrary.github.io/databrary/) on our GitHub Pages site.